0chain/gosdk/README.md

 ## How to run BLS unit tests ##

+It's advisable to put GOPATH as $TOP/../go, to avoid conflicts with this command: `go build ./...`

 To run all the unit tests in `bls0chain_test.go`, run this command from $TOP: `go test github.com/0chain/gosdk/core/zcncrypto -v`

 To run a specific unit test in `bls0chain_test.go` such as `TestSignatureScheme`, run this: `go test github.com/0chain/gosdk/core/zcncrypto -v -run TestSignatureScheme`